duongddinh/duongddinh/README.md

 - 👋 Hi, I’m @frychicken
-- 👀 I’m interested in women
+- 👀 I’m interested in
-- 🌱 I’m currently learning to be a better man
+- 🌱 I’m currently learning to be
-- 💞️ I’m looking to collaborate on our future lol
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me @bobdinh139 on sc or bobdinh139@icloud.com

 <!---